NeurodataWithoutBorders/nwb-schema/docs/format/source/format_release_notes.rst

    Overview of the data structure for storing spiking unit data and metadata in NWB:N 2.0

+Improved support for sweep-based information
+""""""""""""""""""""""""""""""""""""""""""""

+**Changes** Added :ref:`SweepTable <sec-SweepTable>` type stored in ``/general/intracellular_ephys``

+**Reason:** In Icephys it is common to have sweeps (i.e., a group of PatchClampSeries belonging together, were up to two TimeSeries are from one electrode, including other TimeSeries not related to an electrode (aka TTL channels)).
+NWB:N 1.0.x did not support the concept of sweeps, so it was not possible to link different TimeSeries for sweeps.
+The goal of this change is to allow users to find the TimeSeries which are from one sweep without having to iterate over all present TimeSeries.

+**Format Changes** Added neurodata_type :ref:`SweepTable <sec-SweepTable>` to ``/general/intracellular_ephys``.
+SweepTable is a `DynamicTable <sec-DynamicTable>` storing for each sweep a the ``sweep_number`` and the ``series_index``.
+The later is a :ref:`VectorIndex <sec-VectorIndex>` pointing to a :ref:`VectorData <sec-VectorData>` dataset describing belonging :ref:`PatchClampSeries <sec-PatchClampSeries>`  to the sweeps.
+See `I499 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/issues/499>`_ and
+`PR701 (PyNWB) <https://github.com/NeurodataWithoutBorders/pynwb/pull/701>`_ for further details.

 Improved specification of reference time stamp(s)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^